-BECKY WOOD serves on Sidley’s Global Life Sciences Leadership Council and leads Sidley’s Washington, D.C.
-Healthcare and FDA group.
-She also has served as Global lead of the Food, Drug and Medical Device Regulatory practice.
+REBECCA WOOD is co-leader of the firm’s Food, Drug and Medical Device practice, serves on Sidley’s Global Life Sciences Leadership Council, and leads Sidley’s Washington, D.C.
+Healthcare and Food, Drug and Medical Device group.

 Becky was a founding member of the firm’s COVID-19 Task Force, and advises FDA-regulated clients on a range of COVID-19 response efforts, including the regulation of Personal Protective Equipment (PPE), Emergency Use Authorizations (EUA), and immunity considerations under the PREP Act.

 Prior to her time in government, Becky served as lead counsel on numerous litigation matters involving FDA regulatory issues and company-threatening litigation.
 Becky has significant experience in multidistrict litigation (MDL) and coordination, federal removal and jurisdiction issues, federal preemption, class actions and multi-plaintiff cases, Frye and Daubert issues, and the defense of product liability and consumer fraud cases.
 Her expansive appellate experience also includes merits and amicus briefing to the United States Supreme Court, and briefing post-trial motions, appeals and petitions for interlocutory appeal and mandamus relief for a variety of clients in federal and state courts nationwide.

 A sampling of Becky’s experience during her government service includes:

 - Leading FDA’s Office of the Chief Counsel, the office within the agency that provides legal advice about counseling and litigation matters arising under the Federal Food, Drug, and Cosmetic Act (FDCA) and the Public Health Act (PHA).